 Thanks for your questions!
 Any other questions strike you?
 Ask below in the comments.

-Golden Kingdoms is on view at the J. Paul Getty Museum at the Getty Center in Los Angeles until January 28, 2018.
-It will then travel to New York, where you can see it at the Metropolitan Museum of Art, February 27–May 28, 2018.
+Golden Kingdoms is on view at the J. Paul Getty Museum at the Getty Center in Los Angeles, September 16, 2017–January 28, 2018, and at the Metropolitan Museum of Art in New York, February 27–May 28, 2018.